MelodicTechno/MelodicTechno/README.md

 - 💞️ I’m looking to collaborate on a simple software
 - 📫 How to reach me CS2223515409@gmail.com
 - 😄 Pronouns: He
-- ⚡ Fun fact: I'm an undergraduate in XJTU.
+- ⚡ Fun fact: I'm an undergraduate at XJTU.
 I like the cartoon series Adventure Time.
 Melodic Techno is a genere of EDM I like.

 <!---
 MelodicTechno/MelodicTechno is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.